meepen/salien-bot/README.md

 - Write
 ```
 npm install
-notepad gettoken.json
 ```
 - Login to Steam
 - Navigate to https://steamcommunity.com/saliengame/gettoken in your browser
-- Copy the contents
+- Copy the entire contents of the page
-- Paste that into notepad and immediately copy something else so you don't accidentally give it out to someone
+- Paste into notepad and save the file as `gettoken.json`.
+(Be sure to copy something else to avoid accidentally giving your token to someone else!)
 - Save and exit
 - Back to command line:
 ```